audulus/docs/index.md

 The Desktop Audulus UI at a glance:

--   many operations use right-click context menus (control click if you have one button)
+-   Many operations use right-click context menus (or control+click if you have one button)
--   to create a new node, right-click on the background
+-   To create a new node, right-click on the background.
+A menu will pop up that gives you access to all the nodes and Modules.
+The Module Library is found at the bottom of the menu. ( *See Note 1* )
 -   to zoom, use the mouse wheel or pinch with two fingers on your trackpad
 -   to pan, use two fingers on your trackpad, or hold the Option/Alt key and drag
 -   Apple Magic Mouse users: swipe on the mouse to pan, hold the Control key and swipe vertically to zoom.
 (Note: you may need to turn off "Use scroll gesture with modifier keys to zoom", in the Zoom section of the Accessibility control panel in System Preferences.)